 This is not easy - you are probably stressed, nervous and focused on making sure everything runs smoothly.
 But avoid tunnel vision!
 Try to unwind.
 Take the time to speak calmly and in a dignified manner to all of your attendees.
 Look them in the eye.
 Make them feel seen and welcome.

 After the event

 You can only find this out by measuring the results.
 It can be beneficial to do so on several occasions.
 This makes it easier to tick all the right boxes and tailor marketing next time.
 So how, and when, are the results of the event measured?
 Do you think it seems a bit intrusive to ask your attendees for feedback?
 Don't feel that way.
 You have given your customers food, drink and entertainment.
 Now it is time for them to give you their thoughts and opinions in return.

 Give the guests attention afterwards, as well

 The results of your efforts will be seen after the event.
 This is when business is done and the buzz circulates.
 Give the attendees attention afterwards, as well.
 Send a card thanking them for their participation, or invite them to the same event next year.
 Do something that makes them feel noticed.
-With our event tool, Magnet, you get help with everything from invitations and ticket sales to check-in of participants and payment solutions.
+With our event tool, Magnet, you get help with everything from online event invitations and mobile ticketing to check-in of participants and payment solutions.